mars90226/dotvim/README.md

 ## Installation

 ### Neovim

 Clone the project as `~/.config/nvim`.
 ```
 git clone https://github.com/mars90226/dotvim ~/.config/nvim
 ```

-Open neovim and execute `:PackerSync`.
+Open neovim and wait for `lazy.nvim` to finish the job.

 ## Key mappings